 As an American who chose to move from New York City to Athens, the unavoidable question that arises in almost every conversation is: “Why?”
 For me, the answer is simple.
 And the sun and sea are only small parts of the equation.

 Understanding Greek Tech

 When I first moved to Greece two years ago, I came with the knowledge that marketing is a transferable skill, particularly when it came to marketing for B2B technology companies.
 Software startups are being built all over the world and they strive for global expansion, to sell into large English-speaking markets like the US and the UK.
 Greece was no exception.
 After working in and getting to know the Greek tech ecosystem over the past year, I’ve become more familiar with not only the trending startups and industries that lead the market, but also the obstacles that Greek entrepreneurs must overcome to scale their businesses; obstacles like limited resources, intricate bureaucracy, and brain drain.
-This past decade has been far from easy period for Greece, resulting in the limitation of many resources that we take for granted in the States.
+This past decade has been a far from easy period for Greece, resulting in the limitation of many resources that we take for granted in the States.

 But something I noticed and felt early on in the tech space was tangible hope and enthusiasm.
 When you speak to the bright and talented minds who chose to stay in Greece and work in tech (instead of moving abroad), you learn that the Greek startup ecosystem is slowly paving for a new age of creation and growth for the country.
 And in general, as the economy starts to rebuild itself, you can see all the creative energy that is so deeply rooted in Greek culture being channeled towards recovery and growth.
 Coupled with the recent injection of over €250MM in funding from the European Investment Fund to local VCs, these next few years mark the beginning of a tech renaissance filled with new ideas and growing ventures.

 Different Markets, Different Perspectives